 Who are feminists really fighting for?
 Fiona Snyckers and Ena Jansen (Like Family) discuss how good intentions can sometimes get in the way of impactful results in the pursuit of equality, with Sara-Jayne King.

 Whether history or current affairs, Simon Sebag Montefiore and Sue Nyathi (The Gold Diggers) use their areas of expertise to fuel their fiction.
 They talk of how they filter reality through their stories, with Alison Lowry.

 Speculative fiction writers Tracey Farren (The Book of Malachi) and Masande Ntshanga (Triangulum, The Reactive) use the imagined to help us breach the boundary between what is and what could be.
 Fellow fantasist Mohale Mashigo (Intruders) chairs.

-In conversation with Mike Wills, Dan Wylie (Death and Compassion – The Elephant in South African Literature) explores the stories we have told ourselves about our relationship with animals, across three centuries of diverse literary genres.
+In conversation with Mike Wills, Ian Glenn (First Safari - Searching For Francois Levaillant) and Dan Wylie (Death and Compassion – The Elephant in South African Literature) explore the stories we have told ourselves about our relationship with animals, across three centuries of diverse literary genres.

 At what point do systems cease to work, and why do governments, institutions and society allow this state to exist?
 Adam Habib and Peter Hain discuss this timely topic with Martin Welz.